gamescomputersplay/minesweeper-solver/README.md

 ### TLDR: I just want to run the bot

+Please note, the bot only supports winmine (standard Windows minesweeper), Minesweeper X, Abriter, Vienna and only the default Minesweeper skin.
+Anything else will likely result in "Field not found" error".

 To run the bot:

 1. Clone the repo, have all the dependencies installed.
 2. Launch minesweeper_bot.py
-3. Bring the minesweeper game to the screen (it should display unclicked empty field).
+3. Bring the minesweeper game to the screen (it should display an unclicked empty field).
 4. Press F10.
 The bot should find the game on the screen and play 10 games.

 ### N-dimensional Solver / simulator

 Minesweeper solver simulates or plays minesweeper games.
-It uses both deterministic and probability-based logic to come up with its moves, reaching the win rate of 38.6±0.3% for a standard Expert game (30x16, 99 mines).
+It uses both deterministic and probability-based logic to come up with its moves, reaching a win rate of 38.6±0.3% for a standard Expert game (30x16, 99 mines).

 Simulator also supports N-dimensional minesweeper games.
 With N from 1 to anything.

 Note, that although there is no upper boundary on the number of dimensions, it's the computational explosion that provides a limit.
-7-dimensional 4^7 slows to a crawl (it requires several minutes per one game simulation), and 8-dimensional game crashed, depleting all my laptop's memory in the process.
+7-dimensional 4^7 slows to a crawl (it requires several minutes per one game simulation), and an 8-dimensional game crashes, depleting all my laptop's memory in the process.

 It also supports wrapping the field around on itself.
 In case of 1D that's a circumference of a circle, for 2D that would correspond to the surface of a 3D torus.
 For N dimensions - surface of N+1 torus, I guess???